inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 There are several different automatic gate scheduling configurators having different capabilities:

--  :ned:`SimpleGateSchedulingConfigurator` eagerly allocates time slots in the order of increasing traffic priority
+-  :ned:`EagerGateScheduleConfigurator` eagerly allocates time slots in the order of increasing traffic priority
--  :ned:`Z3GateSchedulingConfigurator` uses a SAT solver to fulfill the traffic constraints all at once
+-  :ned:`Z3GateScheduleConfigurator` uses a SAT solver to fulfill the traffic constraints all at once
--  :ned:`TSNschedGateSchedulingConfigurator` uses a state-of-the-art external
+-  :ned:`TSNschedGateScheduleConfigurator` uses a state-of-the-art external
    tool called TSNsched that is available at https://github.com/ACassimiro/TSNsched

 There is only one stream redundancy configurator: